 No matter how extensive your campaign is, to make its supplementary marketing material you need typefaces to accompany other elements of design.
-Typefaces are used for print, electronic media and outdoor promotional activities.
+Custom and themed fonts are used for print, electronic media and outdoor promotional activities during the holiday season.

-While earlier the use of fonts was limited to making the written content stand out, today typeface plays a much more important role in graphic designs.
-Since the inception of typography, typefaces hold the power to replace images.
-Realizing this designers, marketers and entrepreneurs want their business products and branding stationery to be created with carefully chosen fonts.
+While earlier the use of typefaces was limited to making the written content stand out, today typeface plays a much more important role in graphic design.
+Since the inception of the art of typography, typefaces have the power to replace images.
+Realizing this, designers and marketers want branding stationery to be created with carefully chosen fonts.

 Starting from the end of October until January, New Year – marketers and designers are occupied with their task to promote brands, products and services.
 They make themed print, electronic and outdoor marketing material.